 ESSER I Spend Plan

-DCPS’ award for ESSER II is $86M.
-Notably, ESSER II does not require the provision of equitable services to private schools under the law.
+DCPS received $87M under ESSERI II.
 DCPS began spending the funds in Fiscal Year 2021 (FY21) and will continue to spend throughout Fiscal Year 2022 (FY22) as well.

-ESSER II Spend Plan (Deliberative)
+ESSER II Spend Plan

 - $9 million: Meal service, warehouse, and curricular support.
-These funds will support key operational services such as athletics, warehouse contracts, food services, curriculum and special education evaluation support, teacher stipends, and family engagement and enrollment efforts.
+These funds support key operational services such as athletics, warehouse contracts, food services, curriculum and special education evaluation support, teacher stipends, and family engagement and enrollment efforts.